Sofia: Green areas

 The city has an extensive green belt.
 Some of the neighbourhoods constructed after 2000 are densely built up and lack green spaces.
 There are four principal parks – Borisova gradina in the city centre and the Southern, Western and Northern parks.
 Several smaller parks, among which the Vazrazhdane Park, Zaimov Park, City Garden and the Doctors' Garden, are located in central Sofia.
 The Vitosha Nature Park (the oldest national park in the Balkans) includes most of Vitosha mountain and covers an area of 266 km², with roughly half of it lying within the municipality of Sofia.
 Vitosha mountain is a popular hiking destination due to its proximity and ease of access via car and public transport.
 Two functioning cable cars provide year long access from the outskirts of the city.
 The mountain offers favourable skiing conditions during the winter.
 During the 1970s and the 1980s multiple ski slopes of varying difficulty were made available.
 Skiing equipment can be rented and skiing lessons are available.
 However, due to the bad communication between the private offshore company that runs the resort and Sofia municipality, most of the ski areas have been left to decay in the last 10 years, so that only one chairlift and one slope work.

 Government and law

 Local government

 Sofia Municipality is identical to Sofia City Province, which is distinct from Sofia Province, which surrounds but does not include the capital itself.
 Besides the city proper, the 24 districts of Sofia Municipality encompass three other towns and 34 villages.
-Districts and settlements have their own governor who is elected in a popular election.
+Districts and settlements have their own mayor who is elected in a popular election.
 The assembly members are chosen every four years.
 The common head of Sofia Municipality and all the 38 settlements is the mayor of Sofia.
-The mayor Yordanka Fandakova is serving a third consecutive term, having won the 2015 election at first round with 238,500 votes, or 60.2% of the vote, when Reformist Bloc opponent Vili Lilkov was second with 9.6%; the turnout was 41.25%.
-Some party leaders claimed that ballots were falsified and called for annulment of the election.
-A precedent happened, due to the suspicion, as a preventative action between 300 and 5000 people and counters had been locked inside Arena Armeets against their will for two days, following which the director of the Electoral Commission of Sofia resigned at the request of Prime Minister Boyko Borisov.
+The mayor Vasil Terziev is serving his first term, having won the 2023 election as the nominee of the PP-DB coalition and the local Save Sofia party.
+After winning the first round of the election without receiving the majority of votes, Terziev entered a tight runoff against BSP candidate Vanya Grigorova, which he won with 175,044 votes, compared to Grigorova's 170,258.